Our 7 Best Tips To Stay Healthy and Fit While RVing

 - When ordering food from food-stop locations, get more salad and veggies as a side dish.
 It has more nutritious value and may help you eat less of the main course.

 - Drink responsibly.
-Of course, don’t need to be uptight, but be sensible about alcohol consumption.
+Of course, you don’t need to be uptight, but be sensible about alcohol consumption.
 Remember, alcohol is a calorie bomb.

 - Try skipping breakfast or another meal on some days if you feel full and have a lot to eat.